ncatlab/nlab-content/pages/6/7/3/0/376/content.md

   \,.
 $$

-This in now a [[dependent product]] over a type that does not actually depend on the context $B$, and hence by definition this is the [[dependent type|dependent]] [[function type]]
+This is now a [[dependent product]] over a type that does not actually depend on the context $B$, and hence by definition this is the [[dependent type|dependent]] [[function type]]

 $$